 Together with the Swordfish, the Sudoku-X-Wing technique is also a valuable strategy for any player to learn as it branches out into more complex patterns and techniques that are required to solve impossible puzzles.

-By testing each set of possibilities on the grid, it becomes clear that whenever the Sudoku X-Wing technique is applied to rows, the digit in analysis cannot be a candidate to any cell of the columns connected to the base cells.
+By testing each set of possibilities on the grid, it becomes clear that whenever the Sudoku X-Wing technique is applied to rows, the digit under analysis cannot be a candidate for any cell in the columns connected to the base cells.
 Likewise, with X-Wing patterns on columns, it is impossible for the digit to be a candidate in the rows connected to the base pattern.

 According to the basic rules of Sudoku, every row and column must contain the numbers from 1 to 9 without repetitions.